dmytro-feshchenko/memo-craft/README.md

 - UPX for compressing your applications.
 - NSIS for generating Windows installers.

+### How does it work?

+#### Editor

+I'm building inline markdown editor based on [Marked](https://marked.js.org/), which is a lightweight low-level markdown compiler.
+Also, I'm going to use [marked-highlight](https://www.npmjs.com/package/marked-highlight) package to highlight code blocks.

+First thing first, I transform markdown into an HTML document.

 ### Live Development

 To run in live development mode, run `wails dev` in the project directory.
 This will run a Vite development